Middle-of-the-road hatchback is feeling its age now

 That explains why from April 2018 the trim level structure was revised and slimmed down limited to Active, Design, Energy, Sport, SRi Nav, SRi VX-Line Nav Black, SE Nav and VXR.
-Vauxhall also reintroduced the Corsa GSi, available to order from July 2018, which sits below the rapid VXR models.
+Vauxhall also reintroduced the Corsa GSi, available to order from July 2018, which sits below the rapid VXR models, which have been discontinued.

 At the same time the number of engines was significantly pared back.
-All non-VXR Corsas are now 1.4-litre petrols in four states of tune.
+All are now 1.4-litre petrols in four states of tune.
 The economical diesels and the much-liked 1.0-litre turbo petrols are no more.

 Vauxhall Corsa's high-tech interior and sharp drive

-Climb inside the Corsa and the Adam's influence is obvious with a stylish dashboard featuring soft-touch plastics for the upper moulding, more technology (almost every version benefits from the IntelliLink multimedia package).
+Climb inside the Corsa and the Adam city car's influence is obvious with a stylish dashboard featuring soft-touch plastics for the upper moulding, more technology (almost every version benefits from the IntelliLink multimedia package).

 It drives significantly better than the old Corsa too, riding more pliantly on Comfort suspension models.
 However, at times there is a little too much firmness on those with the Sports set-up.

 Varied array of Vauxhall Corsa engines

 Over the Corsa's life-cycle there has been a mix of impressively efficient engines, with the focus being economy rather than high performance.
 So, none of the range completes the 0-62mph acceleration in less than 10 seconds, save for the GSi and the flagship VXR, which is no longer available new.